cuenca-mx/quienesquien-python/README.md

 Client for the Quienesquien list service (https://app.q-detect.com/)

 > [!IMPORTANT]
-> **Token invalidation:** Generating a new authentication token automatically invalidates any previously created tokens.
+> Generating a new authentication token automatically invalidates any previously created tokens.
-> **Risk of breaking other clients:** If multiple applications or services are using the same credentials, creating a new token will render the old ones invalid, potentially causing other applications to fail.
+> If multiple applications or services are using the same credentials, creating a new token will render the old ones invalid, potentially causing other applications to fail.
-> **Best practice:** To avoid issues, reuse an existing token whenever possible by storing it in an environment variable or a secure location.
+> To avoid issues, reuse an existing token whenever possible by storing it in an environment variable or a secure location.

 ## Installation